-1. A 4-Day Workweek OR a 32-Hour Workweek with No Loss in Pay
+1. A 32-Hour Workweek with No Loss in Pay

 Automation should mean working less for the same or better pay, not working harder for less.
 Technology should liberate human beings, not grind us down further.